Why It Works

-- Using a mixture of fresh breadcrumbs and Parmesan cheese in the breading adds flavor.
+- Using a mixture of fresh bread crumbs and Parmesan cheese in the breading improves flavor.

 - Adding a little bit of buttermilk to the dry breadcrumb/cheese mixture gives it some body, which translates to even more crisp texture once it's fried.

 - A mixture of mozzarella cheese (cut into cubes) and grated Parmesan cheese provide good meltability without the bland milkiness of plain mozzarella.

 Editor's Note: Chicken Parmesan and Chicken Parmigiana are the same dish.
 We use “Parmesan” throughout this recipe to reflect the dish’s American origin.

 I can count the number of times I've had truly bad chicken parm on one hand, and all of those situations involved alcohol, steam tables, and friends with loose morals (or, at the very least, questionable taste).
 Like pizza, if you order chicken parm—even at the chainiest of chain restaurants—you're going to get something pretty good.
 It's pretty hard to mess up a fried breaded chicken cutlet smothered with red sauce and melted mozzarella and Parmesan cheese.

 The dish originates from Melanzane alla Parmigiana, the classic Italian dish of eggplant sautéed in olive oil and layered with tomato sauce and mozzarella cheese.
 Though the name means "eggplant in the style of Parma," a Northern Italian city, the dish originates in Southern Italy where eggplants, tomatoes, and olive oil are plentiful.
 In fact, real classic eggplant parm is made solely with mozzarella cheese—it doesn't necessarily have Parmesan at all.